Liens in bankruptcy have an uncertain fate.

-Each of them is a lien, but all liens are not the same in bankruptcy.
+Each of them is a lien, but some get different treatment in bankruptcy.

 Liens come in three varieties: voluntary, judicial, and statutory.

-You’re stuck with some liens, some can be whittled down to size, and some can be eliminated altogether when you file bankruptcy.
+And while you’re stuck with some liens after bankruptcy, some can be whittled down to size, and some can be eliminated altogether when you file bankruptcy.

 Voluntary liens are ones that you agree to create in favor of a creditor.
 A mortgage is a classic example, as is the lender’s lien on your car.

-In business, a lender often insists on a lien on business assets to secure repayment of a loan, and to put the lender ahead of other creditors in the fight to be paid.
+In business, a lender often insists on a lien on business assets to secure repayment of a loan.
+The lien puts the lender ahead of other unsecured creditors in the fight to be paid.

 Judicial liens are, not surprisingly, created by judges.
 They result from court judgments or orders creating temporary liens during the course of a lawsuit.